chneau/dotfiles/README.md

 #quickly access the file manager and change default password admin/admin
 # access site via ipv4, not the hostname
+# NOTICE: if not connected, go on the web page and go to AriaNg Settings and go to the second tab to change the port and reload.
 ```

 ## Autossh (access servers behind corporate NAT)